-PH.9 The student will investigate and understand that different frequencies and wavelengths in the electromagnetic spectrum are phenomena ranging from radio waves through visible light to gamma radiation.
-Key concepts include

-the properties, behaviors, and relative size of radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, and gamma rays;

-wave/particle dual nature of light; and

-current applications based on the respective wavelengths.

-PH.10 The student will investigate and understand how to use the field concept to describe the effects of gravitational, electric, and magnetic forces.
-Key concepts include
+PH.6 The student will investigate and understand, through mathematical and experimental processes, that optical systems form a variety of images.
+Key ideas include

-inverse square laws (Newton’s law of universal gravitation and Coulomb’s law); and
+the laws of reflection and refraction describe light behavior; and

-technological applications.
+ray diagrams model light as it travels through different media.

+PH.7 The student will investigate and understand, through mathematical and experimental processes, that fields provide a unifying description of force at a distance.
+Key ideas include

+gravitational, electric, and magnetic forces can be described using the field concept; and

+field strength diminishes with distance from the source.

-PH.11The student will investigate and understandhow to diagram, construct, and analyze basic electrical circuits and explain the function of various circuit components.
-Key concepts include
+PH.8 The student will investigate and understand, through mathematical and experimental processes, that electrical circuits are a system used to transfer energy.
+Key ideas include

-Ohm’s law;

-series, parallel, and combined circuits;

-electrical power; and

-alternating direct currents.
+circuit components have different functions within the system;

+Ohm’s law relates voltage, current, and resistance;

+different types of circuits have different characteristics and are used for different purposes;

+electrical power is related to the elements in a circuit; and

+e) electrical circuits have everyday applications.

-PH.12The student will investigate and understand that extremely large and extremely small quantities are not necessarily described by the same laws as those studied in Newtonian physics.
-Key concepts may include
+PH.9 The student will investigate and understand that extremely large and extremely small quantities are not necessarily described by the same laws as those studied in Newtonian physics.
+Key topics may include

 wave/particle duality;

-wave properties of matter;

-matter/energy equivalence;

 quantum mechanics and uncertainty;

 relativity;